 A question that is more common than you may think is: Do I have to file taxes?
 Believe it or not, some people are actually exempt from the Federal tax filing requirement.
 Depending upon your income level, you may be exempt from the requirement of filing a tax return.
 So how do you know if you make enough money to that you have to file taxes?
 Here are the general rules:

 First, you need to consider your employment classification: are you an employee, or are you self-employed?
 Self-employed means you have your own business or you work as independent contractor and receive a 1099 each year?
-If you are an employee, then there is a much higher threshold, in the range of $10,000 to $22,000 gross annual income, depending upon your age and filing status.
-If you made less than the threshold, you are exempt from the filing requirement.
+If you are an employee, then there is a much higher threshold, as noted below.
+If you earn less than the threshold, then you are exempt from the requirement of filing taxes.

 Filing Income Threshold